 Cons of Electric Commuter Bikes

-• Riding in bad weather
+- Riding in bad weather

-It’s no fun riding an electric bikes in bad weather.
+It’s no fun riding an electric bike in bad weather.
 But on an electric bike, you’ll be riding even faster.
 This means that you’ll get more rain, snow, wind, or sleet in your face and pummeling your body than on a regular bike.

-Of course, if you have the proper clothing and bicycle gear, you might just see this as a challenge.
+Of course, if you have the proper clothing and bicycle gear, you might just see this as a challenge. - Much slower than a motorized vehicle

 Although an electric bike is much faster than a standard bicycle, a car, motorcycle, or bus is still much faster.
-If you don’t have the patience or desire for commuting to work, even on an e-bike, than this could be a big con.
+If you don’t have the patience or desire to commute to work, even on an e-bike, then this could be a big con. - Increased worry over theft

 Another disadvantage to any kind of electric bike is that it tends to be worth more than a non-motorized bike.
-So, not only is it more enticing for thieves, it’s a bigger loss for you if your bike is stolen.
+So, not only is it more enticing for thieves, but it’s a bigger loss for you if your bike is stolen. - Costs more than a standard bike

-So you’re likely to spend hundreds of dollars more to buy an e-bike than you would with a typical bike, if not thousands more.
-But, this isn’t really a big disadvantage if you’re comparing the overall costs of owning an e-bike with that of driving a car.
+So you’re likely to spend hundreds of dollars more to buy an e-bike than you would with a typical bike if not thousands more.
+But, this isn’t really a big disadvantage if you’re comparing the overall costs of owning an e-bike with that of driving a car. - Costs more to maintain than a normal bike

 Yes, it will cost more to maintain an electric bike because it requires special maintenance and care for the electric motor, battery, and controller.
-But the good news here is that if you take proper care of these components, then they shouldn’t cause too much trouble.
+But the good news here is that if you take proper care of these components, then they shouldn’t cause too much trouble. - Worry over losing the battery charge

 There’s nothing worse than getting stranded halfway to your destination because your battery has lost its charge.
 Granted, if you were riding a standard bike, you wouldn’t have to deal with this… but you also wouldn’t have made it as far in the first place.

-Further, you can prevent this by knowing your battery range and the number of miles you need to ride.
+Further, you can prevent this by knowing your battery range and the number of miles you need to ride. - May not be allowed to bring it into work or school

 Not every employer or teacher will be happy to have your commuter e-bike indoors.
-So, ask first and perhaps offer them a ride if they cooperate!
+So, ask first and perhaps offer them a ride if they cooperate! - May be too heavy to lift onto a bus or up a flight of stairs

 E-bikes are quite a bit heavier than traditional bikes due to the electric motor, battery, and heavy frame that supports the electric components.
 Check out this article if you’re concerned about weight.